JuneStepp/OneLauncher/CONTRIBUTING.md

 ## Development Install

-OneLauncher uses [Poetry](https://python-poetry.org) for dependency management.
-Run `poetry install` in the root folder of this repository to get everything set up.
-Once installed, OneLauncher can be started with `poetry run onelauncher`.
+OneLauncher uses [uv](https://docs.astral.sh/uv/getting-started/installation/) for dependency management.
+Run `uv run onelauncher` in the root folder of this repository to install and start OneLauncher.
 Alternatively, [Nix can be used](#nix).

 For game patching support, extra C code must be compiled.
 Run `make -C src/run_patch_client` with mingw-w64 installed.
 Your mingw-w64 installation must have support for i686 builds.

 ### Nix

 OneLauncher comes with a [Nix](https://nixos.org/) flake for easily replicating the standard development environment.
 It can be used with [direnv](https://github.com/direnv/direnv) or the `nix develop` command.
-When using Nix, dependencies aren't installed with poetry. `poetry add`, ect can still be used for editing the dependency files, but `poetry run` should not be used.

 The compiled builds can be tested on NixOS with `nix run .#fhs-run build/out/onelauncher.bin`.

 ## Building

-Build by running `poetry run python -m build` in the project's root directory.
+Build by running `uv run python -m build` in the project's root directory.
 This will output everything to "build/out".
 Individual scripts can also be called to skip parts of the build or pass arguments to the build tool.

 The .NET CLI is required for building the Windows installer.